rjodinchr/vulkan-shader-profiler/README.md

 It allows to visualize a vulkan application using perfetto with information about the compute shader to easily identify which shader is taking most of the application time, and what is its Vulkan SPIR-V source code.

-Using the `vulkan-shader-profiler-extractor` and `vulkan-shader-profiler-runner`, it is also possible to extract a specific dispatch from the trace (using the `dispatchId` debug information from the trace), and replay it with profiled section with the runner.
+Using the `vulkan-shader-profiler-extractor` and `vulkan-shader-profiler-runner`, it is also possible to extract a specific dispatch from the trace (using the `dispatchId` debug information from the trace), and replay it with the runner.

 # Legal